 The path suddenly gave me views over Inverness, and the walk along the river through Ness Islands was a great way to arrive in the city.
 The people were lovely and friendly right from the start, and the city had a nice, open feel.

 Having lived off Tuc biscuits all morning, I stopped at 1.45pm at a lovely old pub for lunch – The Castle Tavern.
 It was a relief not to have to pay tourist-hiked prices.
-The bar man told me that the risotto was off, which was not a problem to me as I didn’t even know what that was.
+I was amused to listen to the bar man tell a chap who had just walked into the pub, that the risotto was off, and the chap answer, that wasn’t a problem I don’t even know what that is.
 I had delicious haddock and chips which went down very well.
-Highly recommended.
+Highly recommended pub.